mattlau1/mattlau/backend/README.md

 # About
-- This is the backend for my personal website, hosted on AWS Lambda via the serverless framework (https://www.serverless.com/)
+- This is the backend for my personal website, deployed on AWS Lambda via the serverless framework (https://www.serverless.com/)
+- Media is hosted on an S3 Bucket

-# Instructions (for myself)
+# Setup Instructions (for myself)
 - Check the `LOCAL` variable in `app.ts`
 - Check the CORS origin URL in `app.ts`
 - Follow instructions at https://github.com/dougmoscrop/serverless-http/issues/34#issuecomment-637040059 for API Gateway configuration